bythorsthunder/Orion-Tri-Belt/README.md

   3. Similar cost to a trident with lead screws given the relativly high cost of Steppers with integrated lead screws.
   4. Why not?

-The cost of this modification is $145 US.
+The cost of this modification is approximatly $145 USD.
+If the 3 Steppers with lead screws are not purchased the cost over a stock trident build is approximatly $40 USD.

 ## BOM
 The following is a list of parts required in addition to the Trident Stock Build.